Middlesex County NJ DWI/DUI Defense Lawyer

 In addition to subsequent offenses, penalties for DUI offenses may also be increased by other aspects of the situation.
 For instance, if the driver was found to have a BAC of .10 percent or higher or if the driver is under the influence of a "narcotic, hallucinogenic, or habit-producing drug," then the maximum fines increase and the term of license suspension is substantially longer.

-The penalties are also likely to increase if the offense occurs on school property or in a school crossing, if the driver already has a suspended license, or if any injuries result while a driver is operating under the influence of alcohol or drugs.
+The penalties are also likely to increase if the offense occurs on school property or in a school crossing, if a minor age 17 or younger was in the vehicle at the time of the offense, if the driver already has a suspended license, or if any injuries result while a driver is operating under the influence of alcohol or drugs.
 A DUI attorney in Middlesex County NJ could attempt to mitigate the penalties that an individual may face.

 DUI Attorney in Middlesex County NJ Can Be an Ally